Make festive Thanksgiving Sugar Cookies decorated as turkeys! Easy, fun, and perfect for kids’ activities or holiday parties.

-This treat would be so fun to make for class parties or just a fun Thanksgiving dessert for kids along with 89 Thanksgiving Cheesecake Recipes.
-We have a blast making 97 Easy Fall Desserts and 35 Gluten Free Thanksgiving Pies.
+This treat would be so fun to make for class parties or just a fun Thanksgiving dessert for kids.
+You might also like No Bake Thanksgiving Desserts You Can Make Last Minute!

 Table of contents